JimsBots.com

 AI news comes in two flavors: hype and homework.
 The hype newsletters are fun on Slack and useless when your CISO asks what regulatory exposure the Copilot rollout creates.
 The homework — dense regulatory analysis written for lawyers — answers the question, if you have three spare hours and a compliance background.

 Most of us live in between.
 You run data science, applications, or service management — or you're the analyst or developer shipping the feature — and AI rules just became part of your job whether you asked or not.
-AI Governance Watch is the brief for that middle: professional, plain-spoken, and specific about what actually applies to you.
+The JimsBots Brief is the brief for that middle: professional, plain-spoken, and specific about what actually applies to you.

 The clock is real, too.
 Major EU AI Act obligations are moving toward August 2, 2026, US agencies and states keep shipping guidance, and the questions are landing on tech teams first.

-Sign up now and you'll get the welcome package immediately — including a short podcast intro — then the first AI Governance Watch brief when the run starts Wednesday, July 8, 2026.
+Sign up now, confirm by email, and you'll get the welcome package immediately — including a short podcast intro — then a fresh brief every Monday, Wednesday, and Friday morning.

 Built for tech professionals who need the practical answer.